jeroenjanssens/tmuxr/README.md

 The main reason `tmuxr` exists is because of the [knitractive](https://datascienceworkshops.github.io/knitractive/) package.
 This package provides a knitr engine that allows you to simulate interactive sessions (e.g., Python console, Bash shell) across multiple code chunks.
 Interactive sessions are run inside a `tmux` session.
 We realized that the functionality for managing `tmux` could be useful in itself or as a basis for other packages as well, and hence decided to put that functionality into its own package.

-Generally speaking, `tmuxr` might be of interest to you if you want to automate interacte applications such as `bash`, `ssh`, and command-line interfaces.
+Generally speaking, `tmuxr` might be of interest to you if you want to automate interactive applications such as `bash`, `ssh`, and command-line interfaces.
 Have a look at the examples below.

 Installation
 ------------